List of Hannah Montana characters: Roxy Roker

-Roxy Roker portrayed by Frances Callier (season 1–2) is Miley's personal bodyguard who works for her when she's Hannah, and sometimes when she's Miley.
-Roxy takes her job very seriously, and is known for her ridiculous attempts to keep Miley safe from danger.
+Roxy Roker (portrayed by Frances Callier; seasons 1–2) is Miley's personal bodyguard who works for her when she is Hannah, and sometimes when she's Miley.
+Roxy takes her job very seriously and is known for her ridiculous attempts to keep Miley safe from danger.
 She is like family to the Stewarts, and sometimes watches the kids as a nanny, or helping cure Robby of sickness.

 Roxy used to be a Marine where she learned most of her techniques.
 She was also a bodyguard for the famous cellist Yo-Yo Ma.
 She later worked as a security guard, and while on duty at a place called "Wig City", she met Miley and Robby for the first time.
 Miley was trying to create the Hannah disguise, and Roxy helped her pick an appropriate wig.
 She then took a job as her bodyguard.
 She briefly worked for the Secret Service presidential protection unit after saving the president from contaminated sushi.
 After this she returned to work for Hannah.
 Roxy also has 60 hours of firefighter training.

 Roxy's catchphrases are "Roxy like a Puma!" and "I got my eyes on you!"
 Among her special abilities are dicing a pineapple with a karate chop, crushing a baseball into fine powder, and squeezing through air ducts.
 In "Schooly Bully", Roxy attends Miley's school under the pretense of keeping her safe from a bully, while all along trying to teach Miley that she can deal with the bully herself.
-Roxy owns a pair of bulletproof pantyhose, which she says "keeps bullets out; keeps Roxy in".
+Roxy owns a pair of bulletproof pantyhose, which she says, "keeps bullets out; keeps Roxy in".

 Roxy is single and lives in an apartment with her dog named Diddy.
 She earlier had a goldfish named Denzel.
 The only time Roxy is seen to be intimidated was upon meeting an old high school friend, Clarice Johnson.
 Roxy was insecure about her life, but later learned that she did not need to be.

 Roxy appears in "It's a Mannequin's World", "On the Road Again", "Schooly Bully", "Bad Moose Rising", "Take This Job and Love It", "When You Wish You Were the Star", "I Want You to Want Me... to Go to Florida", and "We're All On This Date Together".

+The character's name sounds identical to, but is spelled differently than, that of actress Roxie Roker, best known for The Jeffersons.